Use this page to learn how climate change is affecting people in Illinois.

-Of the top cities in Illinois, the city with the highest overall risk is Chicago.
+Of these top cities in Illinois, the city with the highest overall risk is Chicago.
 The city with the lowest overall risk is Bloomington.

-Among the lower 48 states, Illinois's highest ranking is #16 for heat risk.
+Among the lower 48 states, Illinois's highest ranking is #12 for drought risk.

 See our fire ranking methodology.